octobercms/test-plugin/readme.md

 ### Test 5: Reviews

-Reviews "Morph To" Plugins and Themes as Product (Polymorphic relationships) Meta "Morph To" Plugins and Themes as Product (Polymorphic relationships) Plugins and Themes "Morph Many" Reviews
+1. Reviews "Morph To" Plugins and Themes as Product (Polymorphic relationships)
+1. Meta "Morph To" Plugins and Themes as Product (Polymorphic relationships)
+1. Plugins and Themes "Morph Many" Reviews
-Plugins and Themes "Morph One" Meta
+1. Plugins and Themes "Morph One" Meta

+### Test 6: Galleries

+1. Galleries are "Morphed By Many" Posts
+1. Posts "Morph To Many" Galleries

-### Test 6: Trees
+### Test 7: Trees

-A Member uses a simple tree (parent-child) structure.
+1. A Member uses a simple tree (parent-child) structure.

-A Category uses a simple tree structure, with sorting.
+1. A Category uses a simple tree structure, with sorting.

-A Channel uses a nested set tree structure.
+1. A Channel uses a nested set tree structure.

-### Test 7: Attributes
+### Test 8: Attributes

 An Attribute is a single generic model with many relationship types.

 1. Posts "Belong To" (Attribute) Status (`general.status`).
 1. Countries "Belong To Many" (Attribute) Types (`general.types`).

-### Test 8: Galleries

-1. Galleries "Morphed By Many" Posts
-2. Posts "Morph To Many" Galleries

 ## Tests that need attention